pageboard/pagecut/README.md

 * Modules
   A simple extension system for defining resolvers and elements.
-  Modules are initialized by viewer instance, and is accessible by its name under `pagecut.modules.modulename`.
+  A module can be a simple object in which case it is added as an element having the name of the module, or it can be a class constructor function, instantiated by the viewer and accessible under `pagecut.modules[name]`.

 * Blocks
   The core data structure for holding elements instances, and persisting content.